Can FHA Loans Be Used For Investment Properties?

 Again, if you’re forced to relocate for work and require a second home, you may also be eligible to rent out your first home (after living in it for one year).
 You can also rent out rooms within your home (assuming you’re living in it yourself as a primary residence) at any time without violating FHA rules.

 Refinance An FHA Loan

-Keep in mind, if your FHA loan is less than 1 year old, you also cannot have had any payments go overdue for more than 90 days.
+Keep in mind, if your FHA loan is less than one year old, you also can’t have had any payments go overdue for more than 90 days.
 If it's more than a year old, you’re given an allowance of one late payment in the last 12 months − but not if this late payment has occurred within the last 90 days.
 On the bright side, FHA streamline refinances (as the name indicates) are often quick to approve and close, and may only require minimal to no employment, income, or credit score verifications or a home appraisal depending on your situation.

 The Bottom Line

 FHA loans are not intended for investment property − rather, they’re generally used to finance a primary residence.
 That said, you’ll find some small exceptions to the rule that may provide real estate investors with opportunities to leverage FHA loans to acquire investment properties.